kameshsampath/minikube-helpers/registry/README.md

 kubectl get cm -n kube-system coredns -o yaml
 ```

-Once you have successfully patched you can now push and pull from the registry using suffix `dev.local`, `example.com`.
+Once you have successfully patched you can now push and pull from the registry using suffix `example.com`, `example.org`,`test.com` and `test.org`.

 ## Testing